-Having been on the road now for going on three years, we’ve learned quickly what we need, wish to have and what we dream about having in our RV galley.
+Having been on the road now for going on four years, we’ve learned quickly what we need, wish to have and what we dream about having in our RV galley.
 When we sold our Kentucky home, we had to pare down from living in a 3200 square foot home to a 42′ 5th wheel with limited galley kitchen cabinet storage and counter space.

 The things we miss most are our KitchenAid mixer, my big Cuisinart food processor, place settings for twelve, our 20-piece Food Network cookware, heavy handcrafted stoneware dishes and bowls, and baking supplies and pans out the ying yang.
 Since we are so limited now in size, weight and storage, we’ve learned to adapt to our galley space constraints.